the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-multiple.md

 * There will be one person that is the admin for the account and then the other users are contributors.
 * As a contributor you can post Tweets, Direct Message, like, and Retweet for the team account.
 You cannot change the password or manage account settings.
-* Here's a [link](https://help.twitter.com/en/using-twitter/tweetdeck-teams) to how to do this.